Consensys/doc.goquorum/docs/HowTo/Configure/ConfigurePTM.md

 An HTTP configuration file has the following parameters.

 * `httpUrl` - URL of the HTTP connection.
-* `timeout` - (optional) Overall timeout when sending messages, in seconds.
+* `timeout` - (optional) Timeout when sending messages, in seconds.
-  Setting to 0 disables timeout.
+  Setting to 0 disables the timeout.
   The default is 5 seconds.
 * `writeBufferSize` - (optional) Size of the write buffer, in bytes.
   Setting to 0 or not specifying uses the `http.Transport` default.